goossens/ObjectTalk/docs-src/architecture/software.md

 (and they might be right) but the time required to optimize on multiple platforms is not worth it.
 I’m old enough to have written operating systems in assembler and had to maintain C libraries for even the most simple memory management or data structures.
-These days, I gladly take free cross platform solutions and sacrifice a few CPU cycles (I have more of those than braincells).
+These days, I gladly take free cross platform solutions and sacrifice a few CPU cycles (I have more of those than brain cells).

 To prove that I'm a hypocrite, the one exception to the rule is shared pointers.
 The version included in the standard library is thread safe and therefore slow.
 Given that ObjectTalk always